bear-rsg/intel-benchmarking/CASTEP/report.md

 # Results

-In this section we present independent plots of the five CASTEP study type.
-Each plots is further faceted by the four Intel CPU architectures.
+In this section we present independent plots of the five CASTEP study types.
+Each plot is further faceted by the four Intel CPU architectures.
 On each plot six different curves are plotted, each corresponding to a particular choice of compiler and compiler settings.
 Each curve shows the lowest reported runtime from three repeated runs, plotted against a range of MPI tasks.